codescape/jira-scrum-poker/contributing.md

 Your contribution is always welcome!
 Please make sure to read this document which aims to help you to contribute in a way that makes it easier to bring your changes into this project.

+## Help wanted

+There are many things you can do to help improving the Scrum Poker plugin.

+* [Create issues](https://github.com/h4ck4thon/jira-scrum-poker/issues) for new features or improvements
+* Provide new translations for the Scrum Poker plugin
+* Add test coverage to untested code
+* Refactor the code
+* ...

 ## Commit messages

 Commit messages should be written in this format: